edgd1er/nordlynx-proxy/README.md

 * LOCAL_NETWORK: add subnet to allow, multiple values possible net1, net2, net3, ....
 * DOCKER_NET: optional, docker CIDR extracted from container ip if not set.

-### Authentification
+### Authentication

-As of 22/12/23, login with username and password are deprecated, as well as legacy. username and password login are allowed in the container, may not be allowed by nordvpn. token login is recommended.
+As of 22/12/23, login with username and password are deprecated, as well as legacy.
+Username and password logins are allowed in the container, but may not be allowed by NordVPN.
+Login with a token is highly recommended.

-### docker-compose with env variables explained
+### docker-compose example with env variables explained

 ```yaml
 version: '3.8'